 Personal.
 Compassionate.
 Fearless.

-Dogs are the most popular pet in the United States, with more than 48 million households owning one or more dogs.
+Dogs are the most popular pet in the United States, with more than 48 million households owning at least one.
 While most dogs will go their whole life without ever attacking a human, dog bites are still quite common.
-In fact, according to the Centers for Disease Control and Prevention, more than 4.5 million people suffer dog bites each year.
+In fact, according to the Centers for Disease Control and Prevention, more than 4.5 million people are bitten by dogs each year.
 These attacks result in nearly 800,000 dog bite victims receiving medical care each year.

-At Mansour Law, LLC, you will work with me, Bill Mansour, to seek compensation for dog bite injuries.
-As a Pennsylvania dog bite lawyer, I represent clients seriously injured by vicious dogs.
+At Mansour Law, LLC, you will work with me, personal injury lawyer Bill Mansour, to seek compensation for dog bite injuries.
+As a Pennsylvania dog bite lawyer, I represent clients whose dogs have been seriously injured by vicious dogs.
 I have extensive experience holding dog owners financially liable for the injuries their animals inflicted.

 Pennsylvania Dog Bite Laws

 Almost every state has a dog bite law on the books.
-However, every state’s law varies when it comes to the situations in which an animal owner is liable.
+However, every state’s law varies regarding the situations in which an animal owner is liable.
 In Pennsylvania, courts use a combination of strict liability and negligence.

 Strict Liability